Shan-Mei/shanmeis-notes/journalling/y10-musext.md

   <p>- We discussed more on set works.
 And because of that, Noah and Finn annoyed Mr Rogers.
 We also lisened to William, Leyla and Max do concert pracs.</p>
   <h4>T2W9L3 - 22/6</h4>
   <p>- We sang Yesterday.
 We then listened to Haydn play a Bach and Ceicilia play Gargoyle in all her glory.</p>
+  <h4>- We talked about set works again and the year 9s got our rankings back.</p>